kriszyp/xstyle/README.md

 the URL is inline in the stylesheet, it increases the load time of the stylesheet, and if the image might not be used or is large, this may be more detrimental than the improved overall load time afforded by the reduced requests.

+# AMD Plugin Loader

+You can also use Xstyle as a CSS loader plugin for AMD loaders like Dojo and RequireJS.
+To use the CSS loader, use the AMD plugin syntax, with xstyle/css as the plugin loader and the path to the stylesheet afterwards:

+	require(['xstyle/css!path/to/stylesheet.css'], function(){
+		// after after css is loaded
+	});

+Note, that simply using the plugin loader will not load xstyle, and trigger parsing of the stylesheet, so you will not be able to use the extensions, unless you have specifically included the xstyle module as well.

+This functionality is implemented and has been well tested.

+# Building with AMD Plugin

 When used as an AMD plugin, xstyle can also integrate with a Dojo build, automatically including CSS dependencies of modules in a build.
 To run utilize xstyle in a Dojo build,